ROS-PROJECT-05/ROBOTIC-PROJECT-2021/README.md

   ## 1.3 Extrinsic Camera Calibration
 The Extrinsic Camera calibration was done in order to acquire the robot pose and orientation.
-To get these done, we get the “birds-eye view” of the road, then launched the intrinsic modified calibration parameters as such in **action mode** before running the Extrinsic calibration packages.
-It published **/camera/image_extrinsic_calib/compressed** which is the default image showing the unaligned red border according to 4 image coordinates and **/camera/image_projected_compensated** image showing the scale of the image brightness contrast of the compressed image according to the **clip_hist_percent** parameter defined.
+To get these done, we launched the intrinsic modified calibration parameters as such in **action mode** before running the Extrinsic calibration packages.
+The Extrinsic Camera Calibration launch file basically runs two source code **image_compensation.py** and **image_projection.py**.
+It then published **/camera/image_extrinsic_calib/compressed** which is the default image showing the unaligned red border according to 4 image coordinates and **/camera/image_projected_compensated** “birds-eye view” image showing the scale of the image brightness contrast of the compressed image according to the **clip_hist_percent** parameter defined after runningthe **rqt**.
 The images below shows the **default image**:

 ![defaul](https://user-images.githubusercontent.com/62597513/145728174-e11c5f22-b75a-4501-8b73-d2a513f3e974.jpeg)